 Baking Your Rustic Bread

-There are a couple of ways to bake your bread, but I do prefer my loaves that are transferred directly onto a heated pizza stone or cookie sheet.
+There are a couple of ways to bake your bread, but I prefer my loaves that are transferred directly onto a heated pizza stone or cookie sheet.
 I use my large jelly roll sheets and turn them upside down so that I can easily transfer bread on and off while baking.

-- Once done, remove the bread and allow it to cool on a wire cooling rack for one hour before slicing, serving, or storing.
+Step 12: Cool.
+Once done, remove the bread and allow it to cool on a wire cooling rack for one hour before slicing, serving, or storing.

 To best maintain the delightfully crisp crust of your easy homemade artisan bread, use a paper bag for storing the remaining bread.
 However, because I want some longevity to my loaves, I wrap them in aluminum foil over plastic wrap and then refrigerate or freeze the unused loaves.